 How Is The Weather And Temperature Like In Japan In Fall

 The fall months usually has beautiful weather and mild temperatures.
 Bring a warm jacket (for instance a light down jacket) to wear in the evenings as the temperatures drop, and especially if you want to do the Tateyama Kurobe Alpine Route.

 September is still pretty hot with daily mean temperatures around 22-24 ºC (73-75 F) in central Japan (Tokyo, Kyoto, Osaka, Hiroshima, Kanazawa).
 The daily mean temperatures in Sapporo has dropped to 18 ºC (64 F).

-October is a bit more comfortable temperature wise, with daily mean temperatures in central Japan around 17-18 ºC (62-63 F).
+October is a bit more comfortable temperature-wise, with daily mean temperatures in central Japan around 17-18 ºC (62-63 F).
 In Sapporo in the north, the daily mean temperatures go down to around 11 ºC (53 F).

-November is, on the other side a bit chilly, as winter is coming….. 😉 The record low temperature for Tokyo in November is -3,1 ºC (26,4 F), but usually the daily mean in November for central Japan is around 12 ºC (53,8 F), although it gets chilly in the evenings so bring a warm jacket.
+November is, on the other side a bit chilly, as winter is coming….. 😉 The record low temperature for Tokyo in November is -3,1 ºC (26,4 F), but usually, the daily mean in November for central Japan is around 12 ºC (53,8 F), although it gets chilly in the evenings so bring a warm jacket.
 Takayama, however, has a daily mean temperature of 6,6 ºC (43,9 F) and the record low November temperature of freezing -10,7 ºC (12,7 F)!
-Sapporo is even colder, with the daily mean temperature of only 4,9 ºC (40,8 F) and the record low is -15,5 ºC (4,1 F).
+Sapporo is even colder, with a daily mean temperature of only 4,9 ºC (40,8 F) and the record low is -15,5 ºC (4,1 F).